 - has demonstrated successful teaching practices in developmental field experiences leading to the internship

 - is approved to teach a class without the presence of a supervising teacher.

 Schools other than those of the NSW DEC agree to accept University of Sydney preservice teachers for internship knowing the expectations and guidelines for internship as outlined in these pages and, where required, through discussion with the Director of Professional Experience.
-The faculty supports all schools that accept an intern in developing an internship program that not only meets the requirements of the University but also is appropriate to the needs of the school and its teachers.
+The school supports all schools that accept an intern in developing an internship program that not only meets the requirements of the University but also is appropriate to the needs of the school and its teachers.